bfjnaude/dnd/dnd.md

 ### PCs

--   Cranorin, the wood elf druid, but you can call him Crain (assumed dead)
+-   Cranorin, the wood elf druid, but you can call him Crain (presumed dead)
--   Shava, the rogue ranger, quite fond of my coin, alchemy & apothecary (assumed dead)
+-   Shava, the rogue ranger, quite fond of my coin, alchemy & apothecary (presumed dead)
--   Coldor, the high elf necromancer, with a flair for the dramatic (assumed dead)
+-   Coldor, the high elf necromancer, with a flair for the dramatic (presumed dead)
--   Elliania, the half elf druid, quiet with an affinity for wolves (assumed dead)
+-   Elliania, the half elf druid, quiet with an affinity for wolves (presumed dead)

 -   Thorin Graniteskull, dwarven fighter and keeper of grudges
 -   Peren Calabra, human bard & charismatic performer